Piperonyl butoxide with pyrethrins poisoning

 - Triple X Kit (also contains petroleum distillates)

-Seek immediate medical help.
-Do not make a person throw up unless told to do so by Poison Control or a health care professional.
+Seek medical help right away.
+Do not make a person throw up unless poison control or a health care provider tells you to.
 If the chemical is in the eyes, flush with lots of water for at least 15 minutes.

 Before Calling Emergency